 You may have noticed I’ve got a bit of a thing for “desert islands.”
 This is actually among the less hostile of the uninhabited bits of dirt in my Google Earth collection, and in fact if you went here you would probably find it quite picturesque and relaxing.
 It’s called Meeks Patch (no apostrophe) and it lies between the larger islands of Eleuthera and Royal Island, in the Bahamas.
 No one lives here and the only way to reach it is by boat; most of its visitors arrive by sailboat.
 There are some limited facilities on the island; years ago I found a travel blog from some Caribbean vacationers who visited this island, and took photos of the moorings, picnic tables, etc., but if the site is still up I can no longer find it.
 Suffice it to say, nice as it is with its palm-lined beaches and green waters gently lapping against the sand, no humans call Meeks Patch their permanent home.

 If you know anything about Meeks Patch Island that’s more than the chaff that comes up on a Google search, put it in the comments below.
-In the meantime, if you haven’t checked out the podcast yet, you should!
+In the meantime, if you haven’t checked out the book yet, you should!